Sinking of the Moskva

-The Russian warship Moskva, the flagship of the Russian Navy's Black Sea Fleet, sank on 14 April 2022 during the Russian invasion of Ukraine.
-Ukrainian officials said that their forces damaged the ship with two R-360 Neptune anti-ship missiles, and there was a fire, information which was later confirmed by the United States Department of Defense.
-Russia reported the ship sank in stormy seas after the fire caused munitions to explode.
+The Russian warship Moskva, the flagship of the Russian Navy's Black Sea Fleet, was attacked and sunk by Ukrainian forces on 14 April 2022 during the Russo-Ukrainian war.
+Ukrainian officials announced that their forces had hit and damaged it with two R-360 Neptune anti-ship missiles, and that the ship had then caught fire.
+The United States Department of Defense later confirmed this, and Russia reported that the ship had sunk in stormy seas after the fire reached ammunition on board that exploded.

-The cruiser is the largest Russian warship to be sunk in wartime since the end of World War II and the first Russian flagship sunk since the Knyaz Suvorov in 1905, during the Russo-Japanese War.
+The cruiser is the largest Russian warship to be sunk in wartime since the end of World War II, and the first Russian flagship sunk since Knyaz Suvorov in 1905, during the Russo-Japanese War.

 Russia said that 396 crew members had been evacuated, with one sailor killed and 27 missing, but there are unverified reports of more casualties.
 At least 17 of the missing crew members were later declared dead by a court in Sevastopol.

 Background

-In February 2022, the flagship of Russia's Black Sea Fleet, the guided missile cruiser Moskva, left Sevastopol to participate in the 2022 Russian invasion of Ukraine.
+In February 2022, the Moskva left the Port of Sevastopol to participate in the Russian invasion of Ukraine.
 The ship was later used against the Ukrainian armed forces during the attack on Snake Island, together with the Russian patrol boat Vasily Bykov.
 Moskva hailed the island's garrison over the radio and demanded its surrender, receiving the now-famous reply "Russian warship, go fuck yourself" from its garrison.
-After this, all contact was lost with Snake Island, and the thirteen-member Ukrainian garrison was captured.
+After this, contact was lost with Snake Island and the thirteen-member Ukrainian garrison surrendered.
+The ship continued to be deployed in the Black Sea until its sinking in April 2022.